him-28/tracethreat-mat/README.md

-threadsyncocl
+HNMAV-OCL
 =============

-Pthread struct utility synchronizes with OpenCL
+- Pthread struct utility synchronizes with OpenCL.
+- Scanning with TBB(Multithread and Parallelization tasks) and OpenCL.
+- Compiler signature supported clamav signature and Yara-project.

 Goal
 ====